We’ve all heard the phrase “If you build it, they will come.”

 Google Search Commands – for finding weekly or monthly round-ups in a particular industry, guest post opportunities, and more.

 GroupHigh – for discovering niche bloggers, filtered down by parameters like domain authority, number of followers, and even location.
-Just be aware that some bloggers may be looking for payment in exchange for link or content placement – so consider whether you have the budget for this.
+Just be aware that some bloggers may be looking for payment in exchange for links or content placement – so consider whether you have the budget for this.
 (Check out our guide to influencer marketing for more tips.)

 Finally, Start Your Outreach